 Chapter Ten: Signal

 Dr. Patel's office felt exactly the same each time Aisha stepped through its door, and that constancy mattered more than she let it.
-The soft teal walls did not shift in shade.
-The bookshelves in the corner held the same half-read volumes: a battered psychology text, a memoir in progress, a spine-cracked novel about human connection.
+The bookshelves in the corner held the same half-read volumes: a battered psychology text, a memoir bristling with page flags, a spine-cracked novel about human connection.
 The leather visitor chairs sat at the same angle to the desk.
 The faint citrus in the air was a deliberate choice that settled frayed nerves without announcing itself, which Aisha had identified within the first two minutes of her first session and decided not to mention.

 "Sit wherever you like," Dr. Patel said, gesturing without urgency.